-In this video: Adding prices (seasonal and default), editing prices and setting pricing preferences.
+This video explains how to add prices (seasonal and default), edit prices and set pricing preferences.

 What do you consider when setting prices for a stay at your holiday rental?
 Rowena, who owns and runs a holiday home in Cyprus, tells us about how she’s already setting her prices for the 2015 season.

 When you factor in the mortgage, maintenance fees, management fees, cleaning and laundry charges, plus electricity and water bills, it can sometimes be difficult to break even and make money from your holiday home.
 So it’s crucial to set a price that will cover your costs.

 It would be great to be able to offer our house at a bargain price, but in reality it’s not possible, and especially in a hot country like Cyprus.
 Our prices are higher in the summer and this is not because it’s a popular time of year to go, but because the price of running the air conditioning in the hot summer months is extremely expensive – we have to make sure the price we charge covers this additional costs.